 - Unless it's big news we don't have time for interviews - As already mentioned, our editors are very time poor.
 Instead of offering to set up interviews with various people within the industry, in most cases, it is much easier (for both sides) to simply send through their thoughts on the matter via email.

 - Sending to Newsdesk - If you send releases to an editor directly, they will just forward it to Newsdesk, so all you're doing is delaying the editorial consideration process.

 - Exclusives are valuable - If you have a relevant, interesting and exclusive release, send it to the above email.
 We’ll promptly turn it into a news story and feature it prominently across our relevant sites.
 Put "Exclusive" at the beginning of your subject line if relevant.

 - Bylines and contributions - We receive hundreds of bylines and contributions every week, and we cannot run contributions pro-bono.
 If you would like to submit a contribution, contact one of our account managers or consider joining the Techday partner programme.

-- Subject lines should read like headlines - They should include the brand and the announcement as this makes it easier to sort in Newsdesk plus makes your release stand out.
+- Subject lines should read like headlines - They should include the brand and the announcement as this makes it easier to sort in Newsdesk, plus it makes your release stand out.

 - Avoid PDFs and Word docs - Using attachments means we have to download the file on our end before we can view it.
 Simply having the release within the body of the email saves time, storage and makes your lead more appealing.

-- Don't call us to ask if we've received your release - if you've sent it to the right place (see our contact emails above), we've received it.
+- Don't call or email us to ask if we've received your release - if you've sent it to the right place (see our contact email above), we've received it.
 We even check the spam folder daily to make sure nothing slips through.
-Calling us to follow up is unnecessary because disrupts our editors' workflows and just wastes everybody's time.
+Calling or emailing us to follow up is unnecessary because disrupts our editors' workflows and just wastes everybody's time.

 Following these simple tips will make lives on both sides of the press release easier, as it’s more efficient for us and improves your chances of being published.